 of Fallot with

 Pulmonary Atresia (TOF/PA)Illustrationcontracts, pushing the blood out to the lungs.
 The pulmonary valve sits on the way out of the heart to the lungs, to prevent blood from leaking back into the heart between beats.
-In pulmonary atresia, the pulmonary valve has not formed correctly and cannot open.
+In pulmonary atresia, the pulmonary valve has not formed correctly, is sealed and cannot open.

 Many children with pulmonary atresia also have a ventricular septal defect, a hole in the tissue between the lower chambers of the heart.
 This combination is often called tetralogy of Fallot with pulmonary atresia.